Caiodnh/caiodnh.github.io/monads_as_machines.md

 newtype StateMachine state a = SM (state -> (a, state))

-instance Monad (StateMachine state) where return_ :: a -> StateMachine state a return_ a = SM $ \s -> (a, s)
+instance Machine (StateMachine state) where return_ :: a -> StateMachine state a return_ a = SM $ \s -> (a, s)